-Just write site: followed by a domain name or URL, if the domain or URL is indexed by Google you will see it in the SERP below.
+Just write site: followed by a domain name or URL, and you will see it in the SERPs below.

-On the left side of this image you can see all the results from the directory of www.wincher.com/blog.
+On the left side of this image, you can see all the results from the directory of site:wincher.com/blog.
 I.e. this would return the whole blog of Wincher.
-In the right part of the above image, Google would return every page of www.wincher.com/blog which has a mention of me, Oskar Gräsman.
+In the right part of the above image, Google would return every page site:wincher.com/blog Oskar Gräsman which has mentioned author – Oskar Gräsman.

 In my opinion, the site: operator is the most useful one for a professional SEO.

 First of all, you can get an idea of how big a website is, in terms of pages.
 In no time basically.
-Although, bear in mind that pages with a lot of category, tags and indexable metadata will make a website look bigger.
+However, bear in mind that pages with a lot of categories, tags, and indexable metadata will make a website look bigger.
 It’s also not always accurate.
 You can try the accuracy yourself by using site: on your own website and compare the result with the data from Google Search Console.

 If you don’t get any results at all using site: on a domain or URL, that means the site is not in Google’s index.

-That being said about the site: operator.
-The real power of site:, and other search operators, lies in the possibility to combine them in creative ways.
+The real power of site:, as well as other search operators, lies in the possibility to combine them in creative ways.

-This operator is called the exact match operator.
-Putting a search query within quotation marks will only return searches that match exactly what’s put in between the quotation marks.
+This operator is called the exact match operator because putting a search query within quotation marks will return searches that match exactly what’s between the quotation marks.

 As you probably have noticed Google works a lot with synonyms and quite often understands very well what the user’s search intent is, rather than trying to only look for exact matches of the keyword or search phrase.
 Unless you use the exact match operator.

-The negative operator, this one is also great and works with most other operators.
-Simply put – followed by the search operator and it will exclude whatever operator you are using, from the search result.
+The negative operator is also great and works with most other operators.
+To put it into action, simply put “–” before any keyword and it will exclude it from the search results.

 The parentheses operator is used in a similar way as in mathematics.
 It’s used to isolate operators for more advanced searches, using multiple operators at once.